Mrgove10/AutoMower/README.md

 **Val1** : Possible values for Val1 are:

-`IDLE` : In this state the mower is doing nothing and waits for the next command.
+- `IDLE` : In this state the mower is doing nothing and waits for the next command.

-`DOCKED` : In this state the mower is docked.
+- `DOCKED` : In this state the mower is docked.

-`MOWING` : In this state the mower is doing it's primary work....mowing the lawn !
+- `MOWING` : In this state the mower is doing it's primary work....mowing the lawn !

-`TO_BASE` : In this state the mower is returning to its base/charging station.
+- `TO_BASE` : In this state the mower is returning to its base/charging station.

-`FROM_BASE` : In this state the mower is leaving its base/charging station and going to the mowing zone.
+- `FROM_BASE` : In this state the mower is leaving its base/charging station and going to the mowing zone.

-`ERROR` : This is the state when the Mower has identified an error condition and is stopped and waiting for an acknowledgement from the user.
+- `ERROR` : This is the state when the Mower has identified an error condition and is stopped and waiting for an acknowledgement from the user.
 This command is not for operational use and only for testing purposes.

-`ACKNOWLEDGE` : This is the command to acknoledge an error.
-Upon acknowledgement, the mower will retun to Idle state.
+- `ACKNOWLEDGE` : This is the command to acknoledge an error.
+Upon acknowledgement, the mower will retun to `IDLE` state.
 Acknowledgement can also be performed directly on the mower's HMI.

-`TEST` : This is the command to trigger the mower's startup test sequence.
-At the end, the mower will retun to Idle state.
+- `TEST` : This is the command to trigger the mower's startup test sequence.
+At the end, the mower will retun to `IDLE` state.

 **Val2** : No Val2 value expected for the above commands (any value sent will be ignored)